Defining public opinion research

 - asking users to complete tasks and observing their experience

-This research can occur at various stages of designing a service or product.
-User research is different from usability testing because it is about discovering user needs during the design stage rather than testing the service or finished product.
+User experience research is different from usability testing because it is about discovering user needs during the design stage rather than testing the service or finished product.

-User research that involves only using observation techniques and collecting fact-based information is normally not considered public opinion research.
-However, some methods of conducting user research could be considered public opinion research as defined in the Directive on the Management of Communications.
-If the user research being conducted includes elements of public opinion research, those elements would need to comply with the directive.
+User experience research that involves only using observation techniques and collecting fact-based information is normally not considered public opinion research.
+However, some methods of conducting user experience research could be considered public opinion research as defined in the Policy on Communications and Federal Identity.
+If the user experience research includes elements of public opinion research, those elements need to comply with public opinion research policy requirements.

-In consultation or public engagement activities, ministers and public service employees (or their representatives):
+In consultation activities, ministers and public service employees (or their representatives) may:

 - actively participate in the exchange or debate